 Medical gap cover plays a big role in covering medical bills than you can imagine.
 This is very true especially for those who have a medical scheme with a number of dependents.
 Your spouse and children will be able to benefit from a gap cover which will save you money.

 A very big advantage is that gap cover normally don’t have any age restrictions and can accommodate anyone regardless of their age.
 Also owing to the fact that medical schemes are only limited to a rate of 200%, a gap cover will pay 500% of the medical scheme tariff.
-So there is more to benefit considering that medical gap cover is cheaper than the medical scheme in monthly premiums.
+So there is more to benefit considering that the gap cover is cheaper than the medical scheme in terms of monthly premiums.